sbmods1/Sb-Magic-Box/README.md

 - **Border Width:** Adjust the thickness of the box's border with a range slider.
 - **Border Color:** Set the color of the box's border using a color picker.
 - **Background Color:** Choose the box's background color using a color picker.
-- **Add Text:** Input custom text to be displayed on the box, with adjustable size.
+- **Add Text:** Input custom text to be displayed on the box, with adjustable size, color, and position.
+- **Move Text:** Adjust the position of the text within the box using range sliders.
-- **Upload Image:** Add a background image to the box.
+- **Upload Image:** Add a background image to the box and adjust its size and position.
+- **Move Image:** Adjust the position of the background image within the box.
-- **Download Image:** Save your customized box as a PNG image.
+- **Download Image:** Save your customized box as a PNG image with text and images included.

 ## Files